 The Casady Building, built in 1905, was demolished a month or so after I took this shot June 12, 2013!

 A little update on the Botkin boys.
 Last year, Nick received a promotion at Well’s Fargo.
 He is doing so well that recently he received an award as well!
 This award includes a full-ride trip to Miami (he leaves with Derek this Thursday)!
-Randy got $50 worth of donuts from Highland Park Bakery to share with his fellow educators at work….and he didn’t even bring me home a chocolate long john.
+Randy got $50 worth of donuts from Highland Park Bakery to share with his fellow educators at work to celebrate his educator of the year award.
+And he didn’t even bring me home a chocolate long john : (

-Yum! ; ) tooo much sugar for me though, it’d take a couple days to eat it all!
+; ) Long Johns are delicious, yet tooo much sugar for me.
+It’d take a couple days to eat it all, but I would!
 Waste Not, Want Not!

 Jake continues at Jimmy John’s.
-He’s been there quite a while now (update: as of 9/2016 he still is).
-I think it is interesting that one of this establishment’s HR policies is that workers have to cover their tatoos (update as of 5/2016 the company changed their policy!).
-Yes, long sleeves in the hot summer to deliver food to people who just might be showing their tattoos.
-I think it is ridiculous!
-Don’t get me wrong, I don’t have any tatoos yet? ; ) but all three of our kids sure do (update: my mother got a tatoo for her 80th birthday!).
-It’s body art alright!
-Jake actually designs them!
-As I’ve written about, he is very talented at drawing!
+He’s been there quite a while now (update: as of 9/2018 he still is).
+One of JJ’s HR policies is that workers have to cover their tattoos (update as of 5/2016 the company changed that!
+It made no sense to me to work in a kitchen and delivery in the hot summer wearing long sleeves to customers who can show their tattoos.
+Ridiculous!
+Don’t get me wrong, I don’t have any tattoos yet? ; ) but all three of my kids do (and my mother got a tattoo for her 80th birthday!), my sister Janice does and many other people who are bodily artistic.
+Jake enjoys designing tattoos and has considered becoming a tattoo artist!
+He is very talented at drawing!

 Back to working on a presentation project for my work!
 Please let me know what I might do to help you with a sticky employment situation!